 It's Father Time

-Two daughters from the city are forced to go live with their estranged cowboy father on the ranch where he works; not only does that sound incredibly cliche but it is also two cliches I like with the estranged father having to deal with sudden parenthood combined with a beautiful ranch setting.
-There is more to "A Father's Choice" than that as it is based on a true story and starts with the murder of their mother which leads to a custody battle with the girl's aunt but the real focus is on those familiar elements.
-As such I am sure there will be those who see "A Father's Choice" as a cheesy movie which melds these two familiar cliches but for me it is a gentle, heart-warming ranch drama with some beautiful scenery and nice use of soft lighting to give it a romantic feel.
+So "A Father's Choice" features a drama about two sisters raised in the city forced to stay with their estranged cowboy father on the ranch where he works; not only does that sound incredibly cliche but it is in fact two cliches as we have the estranged father having to deal with sudden parenthood but we also have a beautiful ranch setting.
+There is more to "A Father's Choice" than that as it is based on a true story and starts with the murder of their mother which then leads to a custody battle but the real focus of this made for TV movie is those familiar elements.
+As such I am sure there will be those who see "A Father's Choice" as a cheesy movie which is just cliche but for me it is a gentle, heart-warming ranch drama with some beautiful scenery and nice use of soft lighting to give it a touch of romance.

-So whilst "A Father's Choice" is based on a true story and starts with a murder the main bulk of the movie is the combination of two familiar TV movie cliches, those of estranged father having to look after daughters combined with a ranch location.
-Now instead of the comedy style of father daughter haphazard bonding which tends to dominate this sort of story we have more drama as Kelly and Charlie row whilst Chris is struggling to grieve and remember what happened that night.
-It is cliche as we watch them bond as the girls not only learn the truth about their father and how much he loves them but of course they get to do some ranch jobs which includes helping deliver a foal.
-Oh and just for good measure and to make the best light of some low sun and barn framing we have a touch of romance as Charlie and Susan grow close.
-This all may have been built on a true story but it comes across as a typically charming, heart-warming drama.
+So whilst "A Father's Choice" is based on a true story it does focus on the cliches of an estranged father having to look after daughters combined with a ranch location.
+Now instead of the going for the comedy of a father haphazardly dealing with parenting issues, which tends to dominate these types of movies, this is more drama orientated as Kelly and Charlie argue whilst Chris is struggling to grieve and remember what she saw the night her mother was killed.
+Yes it is cliche of course we watch them bond as the girls not only learn the truth about their father and how much he loves them but they get to do some ranch jobs, including helping deliver a foal.
+Oh and just for good measure, and to make the best use of some low sun and barn framing, we have a touch of romance as Charlie and Susan become close.
+This all may have been built on a true story but "A Father's Choice" comes across as a typically charming, heart-warming family drama.

-And to be honest there isn't too much more to it than that as director Christopher Cain not only does a nice job of framing some beautiful scenes but he also keeps the drama moving and evolving at a pleasant pace.
-Plus the acting is alright with Peter Strauss certainly looking at home as a cowboy whilst Mary McDonnell has this soft radiance and warmth going on which makes those romantic moments charming.
+And to be honest there isn't too much more to it than that as director Christopher Cain not only does a nice job of framing some beautiful scenes but he also keeps the drama moving and evolving at a reasonable pace.
+Plus the acting is nice with Peter Strauss certainly looking at home as a cowboy whilst Mary McDonnell has this soft radiance going on which makes those romantic moments picture perfect.
 Then there is a young Yvonne Zima and Michelle Trachtenberg as Chris and Kelly with Trachtenberg bring attitude to the role as the daughter who resents her father and living in his tiny shack on a ranch.

 Tags: Instant Families